 On the local front, a multi-decade period of precarious economic policies centered around incorrect population and subsidy policies, as well as ill-chosen currency rigidity, has led to the decline and misplacement of investments targeting incorrect sectors and industries.
 Furthermore, the era of cheap money on the back of low interest rates, which began during the 2008 financial crisis, is behind us.
 This has exposed deep structural issues within the domestic economy and is forcing a multiyear period of painful adjustments.
 On that front, the government is taking serious measures to address the combined issue of both agricultural and energy deficits.
-Given the current again demonstrated its ability to deliver strong results regardless of the underlying conditions.
+Given the current which, coupled with recessionary headwinds, is repercussions of several decades worth of policies, it again demonstrated its ability to deliver strong results regardless of the underlying conditions.
 Across the board, our portfolio companies continue to demonstrate their ability to withstand pressure, taking advantage of the new macroeconomic dynamics and reaping the rewards of Qalaa's carefully executed growth strategy, and the Group remains well-placed to capitalize on this global testament to our resilience and ability to react swiftly to unprecedented challenges during a period of economic uncertainty, and the Group is well-positioned to continue delivering strong results across our diverse markets and areas of operation.